The Inward Investment and International Taxation Review: Ecuador

 The surcharges on imports were eliminated as a consequence of a formal proceeding initiated by the Secretary General of the Andean Community.

-A Public and Private Alliance Act establishing tax exemptions or benefits for energy and mining investment projects, supported by government planning, entered in force on 18 December 2015.
-Such law aims to encourage public projects in association with private investors by avoiding the rules for public contracting for specific projects.
+A Public and Private Alliance Act establishing tax exemptions or benefits for energy and mining investment projects, supported by government planning, entered into force on 18 December 2015.
+This law aims to encourage public projects in association with private investors by avoiding the rules for public contracting for specific projects.

-The Organic Law on Reactivation of the Economy, in force since 1 January 2018, exempted microenterprises from income tax for three years, eliminated the exemption of income tax on reinvestment of corporate profits, increased personal income tax for professionals, granted the SRI authority to establish presumptive profits, returned to the old income tax rate of 25 per cent for corporate income, except for microenterprises and exporting companies, established special tax reductions of value added tax if payment is made electronically, increased the term for the expiry of customs duties and other taxes based on statute of limitations, created a special gazette destined to inform taxpayers of audits and observations, and increased the powers of the Superintendence of Banks.
+The Organic Law on Reactivation of the Economy, in force since 1 January 2018, exempted microenterprises from income tax for three years, eliminated the exemption of income tax on reinvestment of corporate profits, increased personal income tax for professionals, granted the SRI authority to establish presumptive profits, returned to the old income tax rate of 25 per cent for corporate income (except for microenterprises and exporting companies), established special tax reductions of VAT if payment is made electronically, increased the term for the expiry of customs duties and other taxes based on statute of limitations, created a special gazette destined to inform taxpayers of audits and observations, and increased the powers of the Superintendence of Banks.